turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 Functionality is the least important piece of the rubric.
 It's included because it is another benchmark to gauge proficiency (for example, we can’t grade your JS if there isn’t enough of it written!).
 However, you should not pursue functionality at the expense of code quality or the learning/growth of all team members.

 This means, we DO NOT want to see:
-- Code that completes iterations but is sloppy
+* Code that completes iterations but is sloppy
-- One or both team members do not understand every single line of code
+* One or both team members do not understand every single line of code
-- One or both team members skips the problem solving process (pseudocoding, talking out the problem, articulating, planning) in the pursuit of completing functionality
+* One or both team members skips the problem solving process (pseudocoding, talking out the problem, articulating, planning) in the pursuit of completing functionality

-A score cannot be earned if all developers are not intimately familiar with the concepts and understanding driving every line of code.
+* A score cannot be earned if all developers are not intimately familiar with the concepts and understanding driving every line of code.

-* **4:** Application completes an extension
+* **4:** Application completes an extension without bugs.
-* **3:** Application meets all of the expectations of Iteration 5.
+* **3:** Application meets all of the expectations of Iteration 5 without bugs..
-* **2:** Application meets all of the expectations of Iteration 4.
+* **2:** Application meets all of the expectations of Iteration 4 without bugs..
-* **1:** Application meets all of the expectations of Iteration 3.
+* **1:** Application meets all of the expectations of Iteration 3 without bugs..